axtk/routescape/README.md

 ```

 🔹 To make sure the current location actually matches the given pattern, the boolean `ok` flag returned from the hook can be used.

+🔹 `useRouteState(location)` can be used to read and update URL parameters of a fixed route.
+Similarly to `useState()`, the hook returns `[state, setState]` to manipulate the URL parameters (which can be regarded as a form of app state).

+🔹 With the `location` parameter omitted, both hooks assume it's the current location.

 ## Type-safe routing